nguyenvannhan/dotfile/README.md

 # My DotFile Config

-This package is for MacOS 11 Included:
+This package is for MacOS and Ubuntu Included:

 ![Image](/screenshot.png)